-Using translocations between high and low elevation populations, we’re testing the potential for this species to shift the timing of hibernation in response to climate.
-These translocations are also helping to test ways to move mammals between populations, which could be soft-release systems that may be required if re-location is to be used as a conservation strategy.
+Using translocations between high and low elevation populations, we tested the potential for this species to shift the timing of hibernation in response to climate.
+These translocations also helped to test ways to move mammals between populations, which could be soft-release systems that may be required if re-location is to be used as a conservation strategy.

-Our climate-based species projections have shown that Alberta’s hill systems, like the Marten Mountains and Buffalo Head Hills, may act as important remnant locations of suitable climate, called climate refuges, for boreal birds and plants as climate change progresses.
-But, these rugged places are typically under-surveyed, so we know little about the patterns of biodiversity in these hilly regions.
+Our climate-based species projections have shown that Alberta’s hill systems, like the Marten Mountains and Buffalo Head Hills, may act as important remnant locations of suitable climate, called “climate refugia”, for boreal birds and plants as climate change progresses.
+But these rugged places are typically under-surveyed, so we know little about the patterns of biodiversity in these hilly regions.

-We have initiated a project to identify the species currently present in hill systems throughout the province.
-These data will help us to validate current and future model predictions of species distributions, and better understand the potential responses of boreal biodiversity to climate change.
+We initiated a project to identify the species currently present in hill systems throughout the province.
+The data help us validate current and future model predictions of species distributions, and better understand the potential responses of boreal biodiversity to climate change.